vernak2539/babble.byvernacchia/README.md

 This is a basic theme for a Jekyll blog.
 It creates posts, uses tags, and can display gists.

-Right now, I use a few different gems/plugins than Jekyll normally uses/comes with.
+Right now, I use a few different gems/plugins that Jekyll doesn't normally use/come with (Also use Ruby 1.9.3).
 They include:

 1. rdiscount - _for rendering_ (GEM)
 2. activesupport - _for caching_ (GEM)